shipsaas/shipsaas-logger/README.md

 - Write request-based logs there
 - A fallback to the default log file, if `requestId` is not presented

-Thus, it fixes the missing logs issue because we have **independent log files** and not yolo-write into 1 file.
+Thus, it fixes the missing logs issue because we have **independent log files** and not yolo-write into 1 file (which will mess up the logs when having high traffic)

 And last step, tell Sumologic, Cloudwatch, ... sync your logs folder 🔥.
 All your logs will be on the cloud.